Frequently Asked Questions

 What is a Coggins test?

-A coggins test is a blood test done to test for Equine Infectious Anemia(EIA).
-EIA is an incurable blood disease that is transmitted by flies (horse flies and deer flies).
-Since flies come to your farm and there isn't a way to prevent them all from staying away from your horse, there is always a risk of EIA being developed even if your horse never travels.
-A coggins test is often required when moving your horse to a new boarding barn and when attending horse shows.
-It is always required when traveling and your horse must have a current coggins for a health certificate to be done when traveling across state lines.
+A Coggins test is a blood test done to test for Equine Infectious Anemia (EIA).
+EIA is an incurable and fatal viral disease that is transmitted between horses by flies (horse flies and deer flies) or by the transfer of blood from an infected horse by needles or other contaminated equipment.
+Since flies may move from farm to farm, there isn't a way to prevent them from staying away from your horse.
+There is a risk of EIA developing even if your horse never travels.
+In North Carolina, proof of a negative Coggins test is required by law to participate in equine activities, such as organized trail rides and horse shows, equine boarding, inter-state animal movement and for the sale of horses and donkeys.
+A negative Coggins test (and a health certificate) is also required when traveling across state lines.

 My horse seems to be losing weight and his food falls out of his mouth when he eats, what can I do?